 How to Write Flash Fiction Stories: 4 Approaches

 In short, flash fiction has all the elements of longer stories, but with less “fluff.”
-So, the challenge of writing flash fiction lies in crafting a complete story in under 1,000 words.
-How should you approach the writing of flash fiction?
+So, the challenge of writing flash lies in crafting a complete story in under 1,500 words.
+How should you approach writing flash?
 Consider the following four approaches.

-Some writers might try starting their flash fiction story as a normal story, then cutting the words down.
-This is a common approach to writing flash fiction, especially if your story isn’t far away from the 1,000 word mark.
+Some writers might try starting their flash piece as a normal story, then cutting the words down.
+This is a common approach to writing flash, especially if your story isn’t far away from the 1,500 word mark.
 If you think you can cut a story down after writing it, then kill your darlings—and have fun with it!